 The rapid progression possible with nodular melanoma should not be understated.
 If you have concerns, arranging to see a consultant dermatologist as soon as possible makes sense.

-A skin cancer specialist at our London clinics will carry out a thorough physical examination.
+A skin cancer specialist at our London clinic will carry out a thorough physical examination.
 They will discuss your personal and family medical history, other factors which influence melanoma development, along with any symptoms.

 Their experience counts for much and they are assisted by the latest scientific equipment.
 Our investment in skin cancer diagnosis is perhaps unique in the private sector.

 Up to date techniques can avoid a need for surgical biopsy, although there are occasions when the option will be required.
 This can be a sample, or for nodular melanoma, an excision biopsy may be used, to substantially remove the growth.

 Where nodular malignant melanoma is diagnosed, the most likely treatment is surgery.
 This will be carried out by an experienced skin cancer surgeon, focused on cure and cosmetic preservation.

 Care At Our London Clinic